waal70/home-infra/README.md

 * TODO: install default dockers on jumpserver
 * TODO: get the linter to work
 * TODO: make linter run automatically
 * TODO: only on PR?
+Yes, only on PR!
+Kickoff of process will be automatic